The definitions set forth in this section apply throughout this chapter unless the context clearly requires a different

 (d) This subsection does not apply to employees of a housing counseling agency approved by the United States department of housing and urban development unless the employees of a housing counseling agency are required under federal law to be individually licensed as mortgage loan originators.

-(16) "Nationwide multistate licensing system" means a licensing system developed and maintained by the conference of state bank supervisors and the American association of residential mortgage regulators for the licensing and registration of mortgage loan originators and other licensing types.
+(18) "Nationwide mortgage licensing system" means a licensing system developed and maintained by the conference of state bank supervisors for licensing and registration.

 (19) "Officer" means an official appointed by the company for the purpose of making business decisions or corporate decisions.